Life

 UoPeople – What is a typical week like?

-J. Francois Barnard – 20 October 2019
+© J. Francois Barnard - 20 October 2019

 The students are all around the globe in different time zones.
 UoPeople's clock is set to Eastern Standard Time in the USA, which is GMT -5.
 The academic week starts just after midnight on Thursday at 12:05 am UoPeople Time (GMT-5 time zone) and ends the following Wednesday at 11:55 pm UoPeople Time (GMT-5 time zone).

-study010For me, in South Africa, that translates to starting on a Thursday at 07:05 am and ending the following Thursday at 06:55 am.
+study003For me, in South Africa, that translates to starting on a Thursday at 07:05 am and ending the following Thursday at 06:55 am.
 I thus plan my week and activities around this time.

 A term is always nine weeks long.
 It follows more or less the same weekly routine, albeit there are, at times, some exceptions to the rule.
 Weeks 1 to 8 are academic weeks, and Week 9 is exam week.

-In Week 1, the instructor welcomes everyone in the online class, and you can introduce yourself in the course forum.
+In Week 1, the instructor welcomes everyone to the online class, and you can introduce yourself in the course forum.
 The course forum is like an interactive blog, and everyone in the class can see each other's posts.
 You can also send private messages to each other.

 Remember that you get good students and lazy students.
 Some will say, "Good post!
 Well done!" and rate your post.
 That is not a proper response.
 At least read what your peer wrote and react to what they said in that post.
 If you disagree, say so, but be careful when you rate it poorly just because their opinion differs from your own.
 Be as fair as you possibly can be.